Conversion of sones - phons loudness level sone phon dBA dB sone dba calculator fan noise psychoacoustics sound volume - sengpielaudio Checker

 Deutsche Version UK-flag s/w - sengpielaudio D-flag - sengpielaudio

-Calculator: Correlation between sones und phons
+Correlation between sones und phons calculator

 Domain of Psychoacoustics

-to 40 phons, which is 40 dBSPL of a sine wave of 1000 Hz.
+LN = 40 dB of a sine wave (sinusoid) with a frequency of f = 1000 Hz.

-Linear conversion valid between 40 phons and 120 phons
+Conversion valid between 40 phons and 120 phons

 Loudness level LN phons | Loudness N sones